very-good-science/data-hazards/site/contents/materials/workshop/overview.md

 * Privacy
 * Automates decision making
 * Lacks informed consent

+## (Reminder from slides) Feedback that would be helpful

+* Do prepared data hazard labels help in imagining worst case scenarios?
+* Does discussing as a group help to apply them?
+* Is it worthwhile for project-owners?
+* What credit (if any) would audience-members want or need?
+* Are there any suggested tweaks to labels, or new labels?

 ## Contact emails

 If you wanted to get in touch with the organisers then you can reach us here: